Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 Moreover, we perform an in-depth comparison between the QIBP algorithm and the CBP estimator.
 Fig. \ref{fig2} shows the prior PDFs for Pb isotopes with $98 \le N \le 102$, obtained by the QIBP and CBP method.
 In Fig. \ref{fig2}(a), the CBP estimator employs Gaussian KDE to derive the prior PDFs of the mass residuals.
 These PDFs exhibit a single, smooth peak that primarily reflects the overall spatial distribution of the data.
 The construction of such PDFs is heavily influenced by adjacent nuclei.
 It therefore severely underestimates the impact of nuclei that are strongly correlated but not directly adjacent, such as the nuclei with the same parity of $Z$ and $N$.

-By contrast, the prior PDFs calculated by Eq.~\eqref{E14} of the QIBP algorithm in Fig. \ref{fig2}(b) exhibit a more complex structure.
-This is because these PDFs incorporate quantum dynamical principles and contain the second derivatives of $\psi$, which provide enhanced sensitivity to curvature and reveal patterns that KDE cannot capture.
+By contrast, the prior PDFs calculated by Eq.~\eqref{E14} of the QIBP algorithm in Fig.~\ref{fig2}(b) exhibit a more complex structure and show a pronounced dependence on the parity of $N$.
+These PDFs are constructed using the Schr\"{o}dinger equation as a mathematical tool and contain the second derivatives of $\psi$, which provide enhanced sensitivity to curvature and reveal patterns that KDE cannot capture.
 This sensitivity is crucial for identifying structures such as shell effects and odd-even staggering.
-Nuclear mass residuals for nuclei with the same parity of $Z$ and $N$, mirror nuclei, or other strongly correlated nuclei tend to form clusters.
+Nuclear mass residuals for nuclei with the same parity of $Z$ and $N$ or other strongly correlated nuclei tend to form clusters.
 The potential function identifies these clusters, yields lower potential energy, and forms potential wells.
 Since lower energy corresponds to higher probability density in the Boltzmann distribution, the resulting PDFs exhibit local maxima at the positions of these potential wells.
 These PDFs strengthen the influence of strongly correlated nuclei on the prediction rather than merely fitting the spatial distribution of data.
 Therefore, the PDFs employed by the QIBP algorithm are more suitable for nuclear mass prediction tasks than those of the CBP estimator.